lukejbyrne/langchain-chunking-strategy-analysis/README.md

 3. Create queries of increasing difficulty
 4. Run queries against LLM recording
     - time
-    - accuracy in output (correctness)
+    - tokens used
-    - processing power used
+    - accuracy of output (correctness)

  [Projected]
 1. Create a basic chain in LangChain